-Prerequisite(s): A grade of C or better in all of the following: PHYS 201.
+Prerequisite(s): A grade of C or better in PHYS 201.
+Notes: Lab Fee: \$40.
+Offered in spring.

 211. Physics with Calculus I (4:3:3).

 A calculus-based introductory physics course primarily intended for students in the physical and mathematical sciences.
 The course covers mechanics, wave motion, thermodynamics, electromagnetism, optics and some modern physics.